HappyShield/happyshield.github.io/index.md

 ---
 ---

-# How can I help?

----

-We have **begun production of HappyShields in the UK**, and are hoping to **rapidly expand** our production and distribution capacity here.
-Most especially, however, we are **currently seeking partnerships and collaborations** which can help us to disseminate the HappyShield design and related production methods to **less wealthy countries** and jump-start mass-production of face shields there as quickly as possible.

----

-### _Here's how you can help:_

----

-## 1. 🏭 Manufacturers and Makers

-Do you have **access to a laser-cutter, a bench-mounted hydraulic press, die-cutting machinery**, or have connections to an institution or business which does?
-[We would love to be connected](mailto:natmat@aha.cam.ac.uk?Subject=HappyShield Inquiry: Manufacturing) so that we can help you to **start mass-manufacturing HappyShields locally** as quickly as possible.

-Are you a **maker / DIY enthusiast**?
-We have developed and documented a small number of diverse manufacturing pathways (shown below) for HappyShield, but because of the simplicity of the design, we anticipate there being many effective ways to produce them using locally available materials, equipment, and labor.
-We need your help to **develop and document these new methods** so that makers and manufacturers worldwide can scale up production using materials and equipment that they already have.
-All of our [documentation](https://github.com/HappyShield/happyshield.github.io) and [template files](https://github.com/HappyShield/HappyShield) are available open-source on GitHub.
+All of our design [documentation](https://github.com/HappyShield/happyshield.github.io) and [template files](https://github.com/HappyShield/HappyShield) are available open-source on GitHub.
 Pull requests are encouraged!

 **Issues / Feature Requests**: if you find any errors / omissions in any of the documentation or template files, or would like to request an addition or feature, please feel free to submit an [Issue](https://help.github.com/en/github/managing-your-work-on-github/creating-an-issue) to one of our GitHub repositories!
-We very much appreciate your help making these resources as clear and easy to use as possible!
+Thank you!

 * [Submit an Issue for Documentation Files](https://github.com/HappyShield/happyshield.github.io/issues)
 * [Submit an Issue for Template Files](https://github.com/HappyShield/HappyShield/issues)